I’ve been making pasta from scratch for about eight years now, often with a child standing at each hip, and all without

 Continue like this until the dough starts to come together and the eggs have been incorporated.
-The dough will be damp in and chunky in some parts and loose in others, and the mixture will still be quite floury.
+The dough will be damp and chunky in some parts and loose in others.
+And the mixture will still be quite floury.
 That’s ok.
 Use your hands or a bench scraper to continue bringing the dough together.
 I scoop the damp and crumbled dough up with my bench scraper and cut it into the rest of the dough.

 When the dough looks relatively cohesive but still a bit scraggly, form it into a ball, and knead for 10 minutes against the counter.
 The dough will be rough at first, but it should begin to tighten up and smooth out as you continue kneading.

 In the end, you should have a soft, elastic dough that isn't sticky, and feels smooth like a baby’s bottom.

-After an hour, continue to the next step, refrigerate the dough for tomorrow (no more than 24 hours), or freeze the dough.
+After an hour, continue to the next step, refrigerate the dough for the next day (no more than 24 hours), or freeze the dough.

-(To freeze a ball of pasta dough, wrap it tightly in plastic wrap then set it inside a zip-top bag with the air squeezed out of it.
+(To freeze, wrap the ball of pasta dough tightly in plastic wrap.
+Then, set it inside a zip-top bag with the air squeezed out of it.
 No need for oil.)

 When the dough has finished resting, shape it into a fat log and cut it into 5 or 6 equal sections.
 Leave one section out and re-wrap the others.
 (If you are working on a small counter, you can cut each piece in half again, so you are working with less dough.)

-Flour your counter well, and use your rolling pin to roll out the dough into a long strip.
+Flour your workspace well, and use your rolling pin to roll out the dough into a long strip.
 With each pass as you roll, lift the dough up, re-dust the counter beneath, and flip it over.
-When you’re finished, you should have a long, thin piece of dough It should be just about paper thin, but strong enough to be lifted off of the countertop.
+When you’re finished, you should have a long, thin piece of dough.
+It should be just about paper thin, but strong enough to be lifted off of the countertop.